lokimeyburg/lokimeyburg.github.io/_posts/2017-03-29-your-new-product-management-job-first-90-days.md

 - Listen! (rather than speak)
 - Meet as many people as possible (and smile).
 Ask "What are you expecting of me?"
 - Have handshakes with important stakeholders and plan subsequent meetings
-- Get your basic tools set up: computer, phone, email, intranet Plan meetings for the next few weeks
+- Get your basic tools set up: computer, phone, email, intranet
+- Plan meetings for the next few weeks
-- Get hold of the Organisation Chart
+- Get a hold of the Organization Chart

 ## First Week